stoeps13/connections-doc/source/admin/customize/t_admin_profiles_include_biz_card.md

 6. If your application constructs its user interface with Ajax, do one of the following to make the business card user interface and a person's profile data available.

+    !!! note
-    **Note:** This step applies only when you are building an application that constructs its user interface with Ajax.
+    This step applies only when you are building an application that constructs its user interface with Ajax.
 The business card code scans the HTML only when the page is first loaded.
 If you dynamically alter the page, you must manually specify the DOM elements that the code needs to rescan for business card vCard class attributes.
 If you are developing a static page, you can ignore this step.

     Do one of the following: